rfbergeron/UCSC/cse110a/asg4/DESIGN.md

 TYPEID only gets assigned to nodes which are references to structure definitions?
-Like when a ptr<struct X> is declared (the only way a struct can be instantiated), the node containing X will have the TYPEID attribute
+Like when a ptr<struct X> is declared (the only way a struct can be instantiated), the node containing X will have the TYPEID attribute.
+Also used when a structure is allocated.

+- TOK_STRUCT: STRUCT, used only in declaration so nothing to inherit.
+  Also not an LVAL since it is used for declaration.
+- TOK_INDEX: VADDR, LVAL, other attributes come from an expression and as such cannot be resolved until we do type checking
 - TOK_VOID: VOID
 - TOK_INT: INT
 - TOK_STRING: STRING
-- TOK_FUNCTION: FUNCTION, inherits attributes of its return type
 - TOK_NULLPTR: CONST, NULLPTR_T
-- TOK_STRUCT: STRUCT, used only in declaration so nothing to inherit.
-  Also not an LVAL since it is used for declaration.
 - TOK_PTR: STRUCT
-- TOK_ARRAY: ARRAY, inherits attributes of its type
 - TOK_INTCON: CONST, INT
 - TOK_CHARCON: CONST, INT
 - TOK_STRINGCON: CONST, STRING
-- TOK_INDEX: VADDR, LVAL, plus the attributes of the array/string it is sourced from, minus the ARRAY/STRING attribute
 - TOK_ARROW: VADDR, LVAL
+- TOK_ARRAY: ARRAY, inherits attributes of its type
+- TOK_FUNCTION: FUNCTION, inherits attributes of its return type
 - TOK_TYPE_ID: inherits attributes of its type
-- TOK_ALLOC: VREG, plus the attributes of whatever is being allocated (TOK_STRING, TOK_ARRAY, or a structure)
+- TOK_ALLOC: VREG, attributes of the type being allocated (STRING, ARRAY and inherts, or STRUCT)

 All operator nodes should have VREG.
 So should call nodes, the return values of function calls.
 All mathematical and comparison operator nodes should have